 BUSD was launched in 2019 in partnership between Paxos, an established blockchain company that has issued its own stablecoins in the past, and Binance, one of the largest centralized crypto exchanges in the world.
 Available both on Ethereum as an ERC20 token and on Binance's proprietary blockchain in a format known as BEP2, BUSD is backed by USD 1:1, approved and regulated by the New York State Department of Financial Services (NYDFS).

 Like USDC, BUSD aims to provide transparency to users and issues monthly audit reports that 'verify at specific points in time that the entire supply of Binance USD (BUSD) tokens is consistent with USD in reserve accounts at U.S. banks held and managed by Paxos'.
 On one hand, a centralized and regulated stablecoin like BUSD should provide more protections to the investor.
 On the other, it has the same drawbacks as any other centralized service – one point of control and potential failure.
-That being said, a stablecoin issued by a major exchange like Binance is a convenient solution for its users, as evidenced by BUSD's high market cap, the third highest among stablecoins (after TUSD and USDC), at time of writing.
+That being said, a stablecoin issued by a major exchange like Binance is a convenient solution for its users, as evidenced by BUSD's high market cap, the third highest among stablecoins at time of writing.

 DAI (MakerDAO)

 One of the main talking points of decentralized finance is how the management and distribution of power is handled without the existence of a centralized entity.
 The Maker Protocol utilizes a two-token system to keep their financial structure decentralized, with the first token being DAI.
 The second token MakerDAO issues, Maker (MKR), allows their token holders to have a say in Maker Protocol governance.
-MakerDAO governance is completely powered by the MKR token.
-Anyone with MKR can vote on new collateral types, policy changes, and general governance issues through the MakerDAO voting site.
+MakerDAO governance is powered by the MKR token.
+Anyone with MKR can vote on new collateral types, policy changes, and general governance issues.

+Over 400 different wallets and services have integrated MakerDAO to make interacting with DAI and MKR easier than ever.
 When you’re ready to take out your very first decentralized loan, you first need to deposit some cryptocurrency as collateral.
 The deposited collateral can be any pre-approved Ethereum asset, such as ETH or an ERC20 token.
 The approval process for which cryptos can be offered as collateral comes directly from MKR holders, who have the ability to offer their MKR for votes.
 Anyone can hold MKR, so anyone can vote on these governance decisions.

 After you’ve deposited a sufficient amount of collateral, you can withdraw DAI up to that amount’s equivalent in USD.
-For example, depositing 1 ETH valued at $250 will allow the user to withdraw up to 250 DAI.
-This DAI can then be used with the confidence that it will always be valued at $1 USD.
+Then, this DAI can then be used with the confidence that it will always be valued at $1 USD.
+However, when you’re withdrawing DAI, it’s recommended to leave room for market shifts.
+If the value of ETH drops, there is risk of liquidation.
+This is necessary to keep the entire system balanced.

 Stablecoins and DeFi